xiaoxianyu-office/mm/skills/mechanics/teleport.md

 Mechanic: Teleport
 ==================

-Teleports the caster to within [spread] yards of the targeted entity.
+Teleports the caster to the targeted location/entity.
+The end point of the teleportation will be within an area whose size depends on the `spreadh` and `spreadv` attributes.

 Attributes
 ----------